raspberrypi/noobs/README.md

 The latest official release of NOOBS can be downloaded from https://downloads.raspberrypi.org/NOOBS_latest

+The latest official release of NOOBS-Lite can be downloaded from https://downloads.raspberrypi.org/NOOBS_lite_latest

 For information on previous releases and version changelists, visit https://github.com/raspberrypi/noobs/releases

 ![alt text](screenshots/os_installed.png "NOOBS Interface")